Conniekoh/credit_card_customer_churn_prediction/README.md

 Credit card institutions use customer churning to predict who is going to stop using their credit card services.
 This churn metrics helps institutions improve customer retention.

+This dataset consists of 10,000 customers mentioning their age, salary, marital_status, credit card limit, credit card category, etc. There are nearly 18 features.

 ## Goal:
 My goal is to predict customer churn from the dataset and gain some insights on how the bank can reduce the customer churn.
 ___